Dale Campbell-Savours: House of Lords

 Campbell-Savours has campaigned for reform of the law on rape, in particular the issue of qualified anonymity for the accused and prosecution of accusers where false accusations are made.
 In 2006 he used parliamentary privilege to reveal the identity of a serial false accuser, who had previously remained anonymous due to laws which protect women who report sexual assault.
 His action was praised by some legal practitioners and the Daily Mail, which launched a campaign on anonymity reform.
 Campaigners from Women Against Rape maintained that the decision to name the woman was illegal, an attack on anonymity laws, and amounted to persecution of women who report rape.
 The named woman, who was never convicted of perverting the course of justice, said that Campbell-Savours’ decision was a "setback for all victims of sexual assault".
-He has raised the lack of anonymity injustice in the cases of Former Prime Minister Edward Heath, the singer Cliff Richard, former Home Secretary Leon Britain, former MP Harvey Proctor, impresario Paul Gambaccini, Army Chief Ashley Bramhall, Greville Janner and others.
+He has raised the lack of anonymity injustice in the cases of the singer Cliff Richard, former Home Secretary Leon Brittan, former MP Harvey Proctor, impresario Paul Gambaccini, Greville Janner and others.

-Campbell-Savours strongly supports the introduction of national identity cards.

-Having voted for Common Market entry in 1974, Campbell-Savours (who'd spent much of his childhood living in Milan whilst a boarder at Keswick School), remained an advocate for the European Union until 2016, when he argued that Europe's direction of travel paid insufficient regard to the need for stronger border controls, expressing concerns over what he described as the "dark clouds of racial intolerance and extremism sweeping across the continent of Europe".
-He argued for a review of Shengen and amendment of EU rules on free movement during periods of volatility in international migratory movements, and that a positive response from Europe and a new EU deal on borders should be followed by a second referendum in which he would vote to remain in the EU.
+Having voted for Common Market entry in 1974, Campbell-Savours (who had spent much of his childhood living in Milan whilst a boarder at Keswick School), remained an advocate for the European Union until 2016, when he argued that Europe's direction of travel paid insufficient regard to the need for stronger border controls, expressing concerns over what he described as the "dark clouds of racial intolerance and extremism sweeping across the continent of Europe".
+He argued for a review of Schengen and amendment of EU rules on free movement during periods of volatility in international migratory movements, and that a positive response from Europe and a new EU deal on borders should be followed by a second referendum in which he would vote to remain in the EU.